Scientists pin down historic sea level rise

 They reconstructed sea level changes by analyzing samples of coral collected from reefs in Tahiti and dated them to determine the extent and timing of the sea level rise.

-“Our results ... reveal that the increase in sea level in Tahiti was between 12 and 22 meters, with a most probable value between 14 and 18 meters, establishing a significant meltwater contribution from the southern hemisphere,” said the authors of the study published in the journal Nature.
+“Our results ... reveal that the increase in sea level in Tahiti was between 12 and 22 metres, with a most probable value between 14 and 18 metres, establishing a significant meltwater contribution from the southern hemisphere,” said the authors of the study published in the journal Nature.

-This implies the rate of sea level rise was more than 40 millimeters a year, they said.
+This implies the rate of sea level rise was more than 40 millimetres a year, they said.

 A U.N. climate panel on Wednesday said all nations will be vulnerable to the expected increase in heat waves, intense rains, floods and a probably rise in the intensity of droughts.